billonline33/hcard-builder/README.md

           onFormFieldChange={this.handleFormFieldChange}
         />

-        when there is a change in HCardForm, it calls this.props.onFormFieldChange props, and pass the updated value back to the parent (App component).
+When there is a change in HCardForm, it calls this.props.onFormFieldChange props, and pass the updated value back to the parent (App component).

         Below is the code on how to impment this in HCardForm component: